-When deploying robotics devices, you encounter several barriers for the packaging, deployment, and maintenance of our software stack.
-Robots software should benefit from a controlled and stable environment, with the same portability and reliability as any other software application.
+When deploying robotics devices, you encounter several barriers to package, deploy, and maintain your software stack.
+Robotics software should benefit from a controlled and stable environment, with the same portability and reliability as any other software application.
 Having a production-grade update infrastructure is mandatory to stay up to date on bug fixes, new releases, and security fixes.
-Developing your infrastructure would take you away from your goal, with overhead costs and long term maintenance of such infrastructure.
-Deploying software on your robots should be easy, even if your software relies on hundreds of dependencies and your robots are in different locations; it should be easy to deploy, secure, and maintain your software stack.

-Snaps make the perfect solution for all of these challenges.
+Snaps are the perfect solution for all of these challenges.
 Snaps are containers that bundle an application and all its dependencies, offering roboticists:

-- Container solution: Snaps bundle all your dependencies and assets in one package, making your application installable on dozens of Linux distributions and across distro versions.
-You won’t even have to install anything else on your robot operating system, no dependencies, not even ROS if you are using it.
+- Containerised solution: A containerised solution: Snaps bundle all your dependencies and assets in one package, making your application installable on dozens of Linux distributions and across distro versions.
+You won’t even have to install anything else on your robots’ operating system, no dependencies, not even ROS if you are using it.